ferllop/install-server-playbook/README.md

   ssh-keygen -t ed25519
   ```

-5. Change all variables in *group_vars/variables.yml* according to your needs.
+5. Copy *group_vars/variables.example.yml* to *group_vars/variables.yml* and change all the variables according to your needs.
-6. Enable SSH root access before running the playbooks:
+6. Enable SSH root access on servers before running the playbooks:

   ```
   nano /etc/ssh/sshd_config